 Raising a zombie was a deliberate action and event, engaged to do the dirty work for a specific person or master.
 The zombie would be raised through voodoo ritual for a specified purpose and reason, whether it was jealousy, revenge or unrequited love.
 The zombie was a dead person reanimated through ritual ceremony by a voodoo high priest /priestess or a witchdoctor.
 At other times a zombie was a dead person reanimated through a curse or spell by a witch.
 Either way, the zombie had to be created by some occult magic.
 There was no danger of becoming a zombie yourself, unless of course you angered the witchdoctor.
 The word Zombie, itself, is from the Haitian or Creole word that meant, reanimating the dead through Voodoo magic.

 The old zombie served the same purpose as today’s Terminator robot – an unstoppable machine that could not be reasoned with or detered with bullets.
 The zombies did not need to eat people and did not attack bystanders unless they interfered with carrying out their commands.
 Here is a history of some zombie films until 1970, most of which follow the old zombie guideline (And one TV show from 1975).
 I left out comedies and one musical.

-List of early Zombie Movies - voodoo curse in nature:
+List of early Zombie Movies – most are voodoo curse in nature: